Kellton

 Kellton Tech Solutions Ltd. (KTSL) is an Indian multinational company specializing in Digital Engineering and technology consulting services, headquartered in Hyderabad, India with offices in United States and Europe.
 The company reported net revenues of USD 110.6 Million in FY22-23 with more than 1800 employees.

-Kellton is listed on the Bombay Stock Exchange [BOM: 519602] and the National Stock Exchange of India, under the symbol KELLTONTEC.

 History

 Kellton Tech Solutions Ltd. (KTSL) was established in 2009 by Niranjan Chintam and Krishna Chintam.
 The company's name, ‘Kellton,’ was inspired by the founders' alma maters, the Kellogg School of Management and Wharton Business School.